podofo/podofo/README.md

 target_link_libraries(MyTarget podofo::podofo)
 ```

-If you are linking against a precompiled static build of PoDoFo, this is an unsupported scenario and support is limited, as you are really supposed to be able to identify and fix linking issues.
+If you are linking against a precompiled static build of PoDoFo this is a scenario where the support is limited, as you are really supposed to be able to identify and fix linking errors.
 The general steps are:
-* Add `PODOFO_STATIC` compilation definition to your project;
+* Add `PODOFO_STATIC` compilation definition to your project, or before including `podofo.h`;
 * Link the libraries `podofo.a`, `podofo_private.a` (or `podofo.lib`, `podofo_private.lib` with MSVC) and all the [dependent](https://github.com/podofo/podofo/blob/5a07b90f24747a5aafe6f6fd062ee81f4783ab22/CMakeLists.txt#L203C5-L203C24) libraries.

 ## String encoding and buffer conventions